-2.3.3 PMCD Diagnostics and Error Messages
+PMCD Diagnostics and Error Messages

 If there is a problem with pmcd, the first place to investigate should be the pmcd.log file.
-By default, this file is in the /var/adm/pcplog directory, although setting the PCPLOGDIR environment variable before running /etc/init.d/pcp allows the file to be relocated.
+By default this file is in the /var/adm/pcplog directory, although setting the environment variable PCPLOGDIR before running /etc/init.d/pcp allows the file to be relocated.

-2.3.4 PMCD Options and Configuration Files
+PMCD Options and Configuration Files

 There are two files that control PMCD operation.
 These are the /etc/pmcd.conf and /etc/config/pmcd.options files.
-The pmcd.options file contains the command line options used with PMCD; it is read when the daemon is invoked by /etc/init.d/pcp.
+The pmcd.options file contains the command-line options used with PMCD; it is read when the daemon is invoked by /etc/init.d/pcp.
 The pmcd.conf file contains configuration information regarding domain agents and the metrics that they monitor.
 These configuration files are described in the following sections.

-2.3.4.1 The pmcd.options File
+The pmcd.options File

-Command line options for the PMCD are stored in the /etc/config/pmcd.options file.
+Command-line options for the PMCD are stored in the /etc/config/pmcd.options file.
 The PMCD can be invoked directly from a shell prompt, or it can be invoked by /etc/init.d/pcp as part of the boot process.
 It is usual and normal to invoke it using /etc/init.d/pcp, reserving shell invocation for debugging purposes.

-The PMCD accepts certain command line options to control its execution, and these options are placed in the pmcd.options file when /etc/init.d/pcp is being used to start the daemon.
-The following options are available:
+The PMCD accepts certain command-line options to control its execution, and these options are placed in the pmcd.options file when /etc/init.d/pcp is being used to start the daemon.
+The accepted options are listed below:

--f Causes the PMCD to be run in the foreground.
+-f This option causes the PMCD to be run in the foreground.
 The PMCD is usually run in the background, as are most daemons. -i address For hosts with more than one network interface, this option specifies the interface on which this instance of the PMCD accepts connections.
 Multiple -i options may be specified.
-The default in the absence of any -i option is for PMCD to accept connections on all interfaces. -l file Specifies a log file.
-If no -1 option is specified, the log file name is pmcd.log and it is created in the directory /var/adm/pcplog or in a directory as specified by the PCPLOGDIR environment variable. -t seconds Specifies the amount of time, in seconds, before PMCD times out on protocol data unit (PDU) exchanges with PMDAs.
+The default in the absence of any -i option is for PMCD to accept connections on all interfaces. -1 file This option specifies a log file.
+If no -l option is specified, the log file name is pmcd.log and it is created in the directory /var/adm/pcplog or in a directory as specified by the PCPLOGDIR environment variable. -t seconds This option specifies the amount of time, in seconds, before PMCD times out on PDU exchanges with PMDAs.
 If no time out is specified, the default is five seconds.
 Setting time out to zero disables time outs.
-The time out may be dynamically modified by storing the number of seconds into the metric pmcd.control.timeout using pmstore. -т mask Specifies whether connection and PDU tracing are turned on for debugging purposes.
-See the pmcd(1) man page for complete information on these options.
+The time out may be dynamically modified by storing the number of seconds into the metric pmcd.control.timeout using pmstore. -T mask This option specifies whether connection and PDU tracing are turned on for debugging purposes.

+See the pmcd(1) reference page for complete information on these options.

 The default pmcd.options file shipped with PCP is similar to the following:

-command line options to pmcd, uncomment/edit lines as required longer timeout delay for slow agents

 '''

+command-line options to pmcd, uncomment/edit lines as required

+longer timeout delay for slow agents

 -t 10

 suppress timeouts

 -t 0

 make log go someplace else

 -l /some/place/else

 enable event tracing (1 for connections, 2 for PDUs, 3 for both)

 -T 3

 '''

 The most commonly used options have been placed in this file for your convenience.
 To uncomment and use an option, simply remove the pound sign (#) at the beginning of the line with the option you wish to use.
-Restart pmcd for the change to take effect; that is, as superuser, enter the command:
+Restart pmcd for the change to take effect.
+That is, as superuser, enter the command